LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The **doc-images** folder contains all images used in the different documents and guides for LDAR-Sim.

+The **Guides** folder contains all other guides and documents and guides for LDAR-Sim.

-The **Feature Guides** folder contains other documentation and guides, such as the one for sensitivity analysis or setup.
+The **Feature Guides** folder contains guides and documentation on specific features.

+The **Version Migration Guides** folder contains guides for version migrations.

 The **install**  folder contains the YAML files necessary for setting up the Conda environment required to run LDAR-Sim.